yetisoftworks/MeshyDB.SDK/docs/intro/getting_started.rst

 Getting started
 ===============
 The first thing we need is some MeshyDB credentials.
-If you have not you can get started with a free account at `MeshyDB.com<https://meshydb.com>`_ `Python <http://www.python.org/>`_.
+If you have not you can get started with a free account at `MeshyDB.com <https://meshydb.com/>`_.

 Once we have done that we can go to Account and get our Client Key and Public Key.

 Now that we have the required information let's jump in and see how easy it is to start with MeshyDB.

-.. _login:

 Login
 =====